Templer FX Broker Review

 I had a hard time trusting Templer FX especially after looking at the Templer FX reviews on several broker review websites.
 Actually, I should say, a lack of reviews; the number of reviews for Templer FX can be counted in one hand.
 A lack of reviews does not directly translate to a scam, but you should be wary of such brokers.
 I understand that every company had to start from the bottom, but why risk being the Guinea pig that finally alerts the rest of us.
 Not when there are so many other proven brokers out there.

 Besides, ask yourself why a company that boasts of being founded back in 2004, more than a decade ago, would have so few Templer FX opinions.
 I know of many forex brokers who are less than 5 years old that have pages of reviews you can’t go through in one seating.
+One of such examples is the IQ Option, the broker was founded in 2013 and has hundreds of reviews.
 So, why does Templer FX have so few of them.
 Perhaps they haven’t been around as long as they say they have been; and that’s the first red flag.

 In fact, a check of the PDF attached to the broker’s website reveals that they received their license in 2016!
 Isn’t it convenient that they can brag about being among the pioneers in the industry and escape decades of criticism?